-Here’s a verse that perplexes some folk:
+Here’s a verse that may leave you confused:

 No one, after drinking old wine wishes for new; for he says, “The old is good enough.”
 (Luke 5:39)

 If the new wine is the new covenant, why would anyone prefer the old?
-People go with the law only because they haven’t tried grace right?
+People only go with the law because they haven’t tried grace right?

 But it makes perfect sense to someone like me.